Sales Tax Guide

 The Registration Form(s) are submitted to the Central Registration Office, FBR, or Sales Tax Collectorates/ RTOs for the allotment of a Registration Number by the persons liable to be registered under the Sales Tax Act.
 The taxpayer is then issued a Certificate of Registration.

-All registered persons are required to file returns electronically and in such cases the payment is to be made by the 15th and return can be submitted on FBR’s e-portal by 18th.
+All registered persons are required to file returns electronically and in such cases, the payment is to be made by the 15th and the return can be submitted on FBR’s e-portal by 18th.

 Detailed procedure in this respect is given in Sales Tax General Order no. 04 of 2007.

-There are some sectors which are required to file returns on quarterly (tri-monthly) basis e.g. retailers including dealers of specified electric goods and CNG dealers.
+There are some sectors that are required to file returns on a quarterly (tri-monthly) basis e.g. retailers including dealers of specified electric goods and CNG dealers.